Universal chiral quasi-steady states in periodically driven many-body systems: Numerical simulations

 In each simulation, we initialize the system in a Slater determinant state where $N$ momentum states in the right-moving (R) Floquet band are occupied, and the left-moving (L) band is empty.
 The results do not depend sensitively on which states in the R band are initially occupied, except at very short times.
 The particles move on a lattice of $L$ unit cells {(with two sites each)}, with periodic boundary conditions.
 The largest system we studied contained 8 particles with $L=16$ unit cells.

 Figures~\ref{fig:summary}c,d show the {period-averaged} current, \be \mathcal{J}(n_T) = \int_{n_T T}^{(n_T+1)T}\!\!\!\! dt'\, \frac{1}{L} \sum_j J'(t') \left\langle ic^\dagger_{j,B} c^{\vphantom{\dagger}}_{j+1,A} + \textrm{h.c.} \right\rangle_{t'}, \ee as a function of $n_T$, the number of periods elapsed (see figure caption for model parameters).
 At time $t=0$, the system carries a current that depends on the initial state.
 Over a timescale $\tau_{\mathrm{intra}} \sim 10\,T$ the current relaxes to a value $\mathcal{J} \approx \rho/T$, see Fig.~\ref{fig:summary}c (in this simulation, $\rho=0.5$).
 We ascribe this time scale to relaxation within the R band, while the L band remains almost unpopulated.
-Examining the occupation numbers of {momentum states} confirms this interpretation (see Appendix~\ref{sec: numerics}); for $t \gtrsim \tau_{\mathrm{intra}}$, the occupation numbers in the R band are approximately uniform and all close to $\rho$. {The average group velocity of states in the R band is $v_g=a/T$.
-Therefore, the average current $\mathcal{J} = \frac{\rho}{a} v_g$ observed in Fig.~\ref{fig:summary}c is as expected for a uniform particle distribution in the right moving band.}
+Examining the occupation numbers of {momentum states} confirms this interpretation (see Appendix~\ref{sec: numerics}); for $t \gtrsim \tau_{\mathrm{intra}}$, the occupation numbers in the R band are approximately uniform and all close to $\rho$.
+The average group velocity of states in the R band is $v_g=a/T$.
+Therefore, the average current $\mathcal{J} = \frac{\rho}{a} v_g$ observed in Fig.~\ref{fig:summary}c is as expected for a uniform particle distribution in the right moving band.

+To explore the robustness of the universal current in the quasi-steady state, we simulated the dynamics for a variety of driving parameter values.
+In Fig.~\ref{fig:Robustness} we show the transient dependence of current as a function of time in both the nontrivial ($w = 1$) and trivial ($w = 0$) regimes.
+The data clearly demonstrate that current saturates to a value $\mathcal{J} \approx \rho w/T$ after a few driving periods.

-{At longer times} the current undergoes a much slower decay process toward zero, with a time scale $\tau_{\mathrm{inter}}$ of several hundred periods (Fig.~\ref{fig:summary}d).
-During this process the population of the L band gradually increases. {For $t\to\infty$} the occupation numbers of all the momentum states in both bands tend toward $\rho/2$, corresponding to a maximally randomized {infinite-temperature-like} state.
+At longer times the current undergoes a much slower decay process toward zero, with a time scale $\tau_{\mathrm{inter}}$.
+This decay is visible in the blue trace (corresponding to $\omega = 0.33 J_0$) in Fig.~\ref{fig:summary}d, where $\tau_{\rm inter}$ takes a value on the order a few hundred periods; at lower frequency (red curve, $\omega = 0.13 J_0$), no signs of decay are visible within the simulated time range of 1000 periods.
+During decay, the population of the L band gradually increases. {For $t\to\infty$} the occupation numbers of all the momentum states in both bands tend toward $\rho/2$, corresponding to a maximally randomized {infinite-temperature-like} state.

 For times up to several times {$\tau_{\mathrm{intra}}$}, we find that the average (total) occupation number in the L band increases approximately linearly with time.
 The slope of the linear growth, which we define as $\Gamma_{\mathrm{inter}} \equiv 1/\tau_{\mathrm{inter}}$, is found to be only weakly dependent on system size for $L$ between $10$ and $16$ (see Appendix~\ref{sec: numerics}).